 The Middle East is no outsider to this massive digital disruption.
 In the past decade, the data flow connecting the Middle East to the rest of the world has increased by more than 150-fold.
 While this may seem alarming to some, it is, in turn, creating opportunities for businesses to disrupt the market, most of these businesses being in the banking and financial services sector.
 (Source: McKinsey)

 Based on new McKinsey research, at least 80 percent of urban customers in UAE and KSA now prefer to do their banking on devices to forego the physical swiping of their debit and credit cards.
-They visit their local branches and call customer service hotlines only to meet specific and more complex needs.
+They visit their local branches and call customer service hotlines only to meet specific and more complex needs, thus transforming banks to have multiple data channels.

 Banks can Survive, Die or Thrive